-For Clery reporting purposes, Sexual Assault is defined as an offense that meets the definition of Rape, Fondling, Incest, or Statutory Rape (these definitions found on page 25).
+For Clery reporting purposes, Sexual Assault is defined as an offense that meets the definition of Rape, Fondling, Incest, or Statutory Rape.
 In Kansas, there is no definition for "sexual assault".
 Kansas Statutes do define and prohibit the crimes of Rape K.S.A.
 21-5503; Criminal Sodomy, Aggravated Criminal Sodomy K.S.A.
 21-5504; Sexual Battery, Aggravated Sexual Battery K.S.A.
 21-5505; Indecent liberties with a child, Aggravated indecent liberties with a child 21-5506.

 Stalking (Kansas Statute Annotated, K.S.A.
-21-5427) (1) Recklessly engaging in a course of conduct targeted at a specific person which would cause a reasonable person in the circumstances of the targeted person to fear for such person's safety, or the safety of a member of such person's immediate family and the targeted person is actually placed in such fear; (2) Engaging in a course of conduct targeted at a specific person with knowledge that the course of conduct will place the targeted person in fear for such person's safety or the safety of a member of such person's immediate family; or (3) After being served with, or otherwise provided notice of, any protective order included in K.S.A.
+21-5427) (1) Recklessly engaging in a course of conduct targeted at a specific person which would cause a reasonable person in the circumstances of the targeted person to fear for such person's safety, or the safety of a member of such person's immediate family and the targeted person is actually placed in such fear; (2) Engaging in a course of conduct targeted at a specific person with knowledge that the course of conduct will place the targeted person in fear for such person's safety or the safety of a member of such person's immediate family; (3) After being served with, or otherwise provided notice of, any protective order included in K.S.A.
 21-3843, prior to its repeal or K.S.A.
 2013 Supp.
-21-5924, and amendments thereto, that prohibits contact with a targeted person, recklessly engaging in at least one act listed in subsection (f)(1) that violates the provisions of the order and would cause a reasonable person to fear for such person's safety, or the safety of a member of such person's immediate family and the targeted person is actually placed in such fear.
+21-5924, and amendments thereto, that prohibits contact with a targeted person, recklessly engaging in at least one act listed in subsection (f)(1) that violates the provisions of the order and would cause a reasonable person to fear for such person's safety, or the safety of a member of such person's immediate family and the targeted person is actually placed in such fear; or (4) intentionally engaging in a course of conduct targeted at a specific child under the age of 14 that would cause a reasonable person in the circumstances of the targeted child, or a reasonable person in the circumstances of an immediate family member of such child, to fear for such child's safety.